gershnik/wsdd-native/doc/wsddn.8.md

 `--hoplimit` _number_
 :   Set the hop limit for multicast packets.
 The default is 1 which should prevent packets from leaving the local network segment.
 The equivalent config file option is `hoplimit`

+`--source-port` _number_
+:   Set the source port for outgoing multicast messages, so that replies will use this as the destination port.
+This is useful for firewalls that do not detect incoming unicast replies to a multicast as part of the flow, so the port needs to be fixed in order to be allowed manually.

 ## Machine information options

 `--uuid` _uuid_